Here’s some tips and tricks for the drive or flight home with your new pup!

 So, how do you safely travel home?
 I recommend not letting your pup out of your car until you are home.
 I recommend brining a litter box with you (see litter box info on this page).
 I set the litter box in the trunk area and stop every couple hours to let pup relieve himself.
 DO NOT USE HIGH TRAFFIC AREAS FOR YOUR PUPPY TO GO POTTY.
 DO NOT USE road side rests, gas stations, etc. Parvo can live in the ground for over 10 years.
 It only takes 1 sick dog doing their business or vomitting on the ground to contaminate the area.
 Parvo is extremely contagious.

 Flying with your pup: If you are flying home with your pup, same precautions apply as driving.
 DO NOT USE the potty are in the airport designated for dogs. (see parvo info above) Instead, go to a family restroom, and spread out some potty pads for your puppy to use.
 (I don’t like potty pads, but pretty hard to bring litter/pellets, so this one time exception!)
-Have on hand at home some royal canin canned puppy food in case your pup gets an upset stomach or won’t eat after flying.
 You will also want towels, blankets, wipes/paper towels in case of car sickness.

 Using a flight nanny?
 We make sure your nanny knows to not use the dog potty area.